ImCod2st/Friday-Night-Funkin-Gamemaker-Remake/README.md

 This project is a passion project, and **I will not profit** from this remakes creation.

+You can find the games download link [here](https://github.com/ImCodist/Friday-Night-Funkin-Gamemaker-Remake/releases).

 ## Motivation
 I made this out of **love for the original game** and to **improve** my skill in new areas of Gamemaker Studio.
 As a result I have learned how to work with *higher-res graphics*, and how to make a *ddr style rhythm game work*.